 Our Partners and Collaborators

-This project is generously supported by a grant provided by the United States Forest Service Landscape Scale Restoration (LSR) program, and the Dr. Scholl Foundation.
+This project is generously supported by a grant provided by the United States Forest Service Landscape Scale Restoration (LSR) program, the Dr. Scholl Foundation, and a grant from Legacy Foundation’s Transform Lake County Fund.
 We are grateful to our many municipal partners, community groups, contractors, and fellow nonprofits partnering with us on this scope, which includes the Student Conservation Association and Davey Resource Group.

 In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.